luatil/c-data-structures/README.md

 # C for C
-A repository for data structures written for C
+A repository for data structures written in C for C